Immunotherapy treatment - Cost Share Programme

 There are two immunotherapy treatments used in New Zealand to treat bowel cancer and help prolong patient life.
 Both Keytruda and Avastin are unfunded drugs and carry a hefty price tag and need to be administered in a private oncology centre.

-Some pharmaceutical companies have "Cost Share Programmes" available through private oncology centres to help make these medicines more affordable.
+Some New Zealand pharmaceutical companies have "Cost Share Programmes" available through private oncology centres to help make these medicines more affordable.

 Cost Share Programmes may offer free treatment doses or a capped payment for the duration of treatment.
 Always involve your Doctor/oncologist to work out which immunotherapy treatment could be right for you as Keytruda works better in some patients and Avastin in others.

 Bowel Cancer Foundation Trust helps patients on to both the Keytruda and Avastin Cost Share Programme with the pharmaceutical companies Merck Sharp & Dohme NZ (MSD NZ) and Roche NZ.

-Each patient is required to fundraise about $60,000 (NZD) to pay for the first 9 rounds of injections which are administered 3 weeks apart.
+Each New Zealand patient is required to fundraise about $60,000 (NZD) excluding GST to pay for the first 9 rounds of injections which are administered 3 weeks apart.
 Once the patient has reached the $60,000 cap, Merck Sharp & Dohme NZ then provides Keytruda until the patient and the doctor decide to stop treatment.
-Keytruda cost share treatment used to be capped for up to two years in line with clinical trials, where it was deemed the drug should have worked sufficiently to reduce tumours and the patient remains stable or presents with no evidence of disease.
-In December 2019 the rules were revised by Merck Sharp and Dohme NZ to allow the patient access to the treatment for as long as they require it as part of the cost share programme.
+Keytruda cost share treatment used to be available for up to two years in line with clinical trials, where it was deemed the drug should have worked sufficiently to reduce tumours and the patient remains stable or presents with no evidence of disease.
+In December 2019 the rules were revised by Merck Sharp & Dohme New Zealand to allow the patient to continue to receive Keytruda after two years at no cost to the patient if deemed appropriate by their clinician.

-Because Keytruda is unfunded in New Zealand for all cancers other than advanced melanoma: The Ministry of Health has directed that public hospitals are not to administer this drug and it can only be done so in private hospital setting.
-This directive adds another $27,000 on top of the $60,000 which pays for the administration, scans, oncologist fees and gst for the private hospital.
+Because Keytruda is unfunded in New Zealand for all cancers other than advanced melanoma: The Ministry of Health has directed that public hospitals are not to administer unfunded medicines and therefore Keytruda can only be given in a private hospital setting.
+This directive adds another $27,000 on top of the $60,000 which pays for the administration, scans, oncologist fees and GST for the private hospital.